untillnesss/filament/packages/forms/docs/03-fields/12-repeater.md

 <AutoScreenshot name="forms/fields/repeater/grid" alt="Repeater with a 2 column grid of items" version="3.x" />

 This method accepts the same options as the `columns()` method of the [grid](../layout/grid).
 This allows you to responsively customize the number of grid columns at various breakpoints.

-You can configure the grid to automatically adjust its size based on the number of items in the repeater by passing `'auto'` to the `grid()` method.
-Alternatively, you can provide a closure to calculate the grid size dynamically, allowing for custom logic based on the repeater's state or other conditions.
+You can also pass a closure to dynamically calculate the grid size, enabling custom logic based on the repeater's state or other conditions.

 ## Adding a label to repeater items based on their content